Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

 \subsection{Exploring the model's predictive power}

-In this subsection, we compare the predictive power of our model against state-of-the-art classifiers (both white and black boxes).
-The selected algorithms include: Support Vector Machine (SVM), Logistic Regression (LR), Gaussian Naive Bayes (GNB), Decision Tree (DT), Random Forest (RF), and Multilayer Perceptron (MLP).
-In this simulation, we perform 5-fold nested cross-validation (i.e., with hyper-parameter tuning using the grid search method).
-Table \ref{table:hp_optimized} depicts the hyper-parameters included in the tuning process and their values.
+In this subsection, we contrast the performance of our model against state-of-the-art classifiers (both white and black boxes).
+The selected algorithms are Support Vector Machine (SVM), Logistic Regression (LR), Decision Tree (DT), Random Forest (RF) and Multilayer Perceptron (MLP) from the Scikit-learn library, Repeated Incremental Pruning to Produce Error Reduction (RIPPER) implemented in Weka, Self Organized Maps (SOM) \cite{Akinduko2016,Kohonen2003self}, Fuzzy-Rough Cognitive Networks (FRCN) \cite{Concepcion2020} and Efficient Gradient Boosting Tree (LightGBM) \cite{Ke2017}.
+These algorithms are able to cope with both binary and multi-class problems.
+In addition, we include Generalized Additive Model (GAM) \cite{serven2018} and Hybrid Rule Set (HyRS) \cite{Wang2021}, which can only cope with binary problems.

+In our numerical experiments, we perform 5-fold nested cross-validation (i.e., with hyper-parameter tuning using the grid search method).
+Table \ref{table:hp_optimized} shows the hyper-parameters to be optimized and their values.

+Table \ref{table:results_all} shows the average accuracy and kappa values of each classifier on the 30 datasets used in our experiments.
+The last column portrays the average training time (in seconds) of each model using an optimist approach based on the whole dataset since we just wanted to measure the training time.
+Table \ref{table:results_binary} reports the same statistics for binary classifiers.
+The simulations were run on a laptop with the following features: Core i9 7th generation, 10 physical processors, and 16GB RAM.

-Figure \ref{fig:cmp-performance} portrays the average Kappa value on the 30 datasets.
-The results suggest that our neural network performs comparably to SVM and RF when it comes to the generalization error.
-This comes with no surprise since these black boxes often report high prediction rates in tabular pattern classification problems.
-Simultaneously, our algorithm's predictive power is far superior to the white boxes included in the study.
+The simulation results show that LTCN, SVM, RF and LightGBM are the best-performing algorithms in terms of kappa scores, closely followed by MLP and FRCN, whereas SOM reports the worst results in our study.
+This comes with no surprise since these classifiers often report high prediction rates in tabular pattern classification problems.
+Simultaneously, it can be concluded that our algorithm's predictive power is far superior to the white boxes included in the study except for RIPPER.
+This method achieves higher accuracy, but its kappa score is lower than the kappa of our proposal, which means that it is less robust against datasets with high class imbalance.

 It can be argued whether RF can still be considered a black box since we can quantify features' relevance as a proxy for interpretability.
 Despite this fact, our model involves other features, such as the possibility of domain experts injecting prior knowledge into the network.
-In other words, the expert can modify the inner weight matrix to encode rules that have not yet been observed in the data (i.e., the expected revenue increase after adding a new product to the stock).
+In other words, the expert can modify the inner weight matrix to encode rules that have not yet been observed in the data (i.e., the expected revenue increases after adding a new product to the stock).
 Achieving such a degree of flexibility with RF is not trivial.